 A mountain of evidence to the contrary continues to accumulate.
 An increasing number of financial planning firms (including accountants) successfully offer their services on a genuine fee-for-service basis.
 And, of course, just because something is perceived to be difficult or commercially inconvenient doesn’t mean the ethical principles behind it should be discarded.
 Instead, the principles should be supported and accompanied by a reasonable transition period.

 Reason 2: It’s only a few bad people.
 It won’t happen again.

 This claim denies that there is a systemic problem or states that, if there was one, it doesn’t exist now.
 The facts don’t support these claims but the industry persists with them.
 In addition, removal of conflicts, not just their disclosure, is a fundamental principle of professional practice and must not be ignored just because it suits the business models of those who view the accountants or planners as a product sales channel.

 Reason 3: Ordinary Australians won’t pay fees for service.

-My years of experience dealing with clients of limited means has demonstrated that they will pay genuine fees where they see value in doing so.
-Many people are naturally sceptical about the worth of percentage-based fees, which they correctly suspect is an opportunity for an adviser to sell them a product that they don’t want or need.
+My years of experience dealing with clients of limited means have demonstrated that they will pay genuine fees where they see value in doing so.
+Many people are naturally sceptical about the worth of percentage-based fees, which they correctly suspect are an opportunity for an adviser to sell them a product they don’t want or need.

 Reason 4: All forms of remuneration are conflicted, so which form is used doesn’t really matter.